openplans/transit_tiles/README.md

 * **Step 0.** [Install TileMill](http://mapbox.com/tilemill/docs/mac-install/)
 * **Step 1.** Clone this repository: `git clone git@github.com:openplans/transit_tiles.git`
 * **Step 2.** Choose the city you want and copy the project assets to your TileMill project folder.
 On a Mac, this is often found at `~/Documents/MapBox/project`
+  * **Note!** We cache the required spatial data on Amazon S3 and point the TileMill project file to it directly.
+This means that you don't have to download the data yourself.
+It just comes in automatically!
 * **Step 3.** Open your project in TileMill and make awesome tiles!
 You can find documentation for using TileMill [here](http://mapbox.com/tilemill/docs/).

 # Cities
 These are the cities for which transit tiles have been created.
-Each section includes links to the original _spatial data_, TileMill _project assets_, and _other references_.
+Each section includes links to the original (not our cached) _spatial data_, TileMill _project assets_, and _other references_.

 ## Chicago